alrochas1/ros_paparazzi/README.md

 ros2 run ros_paparazzi_core computer
 ```

-If you have everything connected, you should see the waypoint defined in the `data.txt` move
+If you have everything connected, you should see the waypoint defined in the `data_WGS.txt` move

+TODO: Add the ROS argument instructions